nick-mlnk/java-aqa-course/README.md

 ### Home-task

-Refactor Session 5(substitute constructor with builder) Refactor method 'receiveCall' so it will validate name of a caller has no digits in the name Otherwise method will throw some Custom Exception
+Refactor Session 5(substitute constructor with builder).
+Refactor method 'receiveCall'
+so it will validate name of a caller has no digits in the name.
+Otherwise, method will throw some Custom Exception.